stoneyield/stoneyield-docs/content/docs/protocol/token-lifecycle.md

 # Token Lifecycle

-The StoneYield protocol administers a comprehensive lifecycle for STUSD, the soul-bound hedging token.
-Each stage maintains careful engineering to enforce security, ensure transparency, and deliver sustainable yield without speculative transferability.
+StoneYield manages the full lifecycle of STUSD, its soul-bound hedge token.
+Each phase enforces security, transparency, and sustainable yield while avoiding speculative transfers.

 ## 1. Deposit and Generation